topseed/topseed-turbo/old/README.md

 ### `blacklist`

-A jQuery selector specifying which elements within the `smoothState` element should be ignored.
+A jQuery selector SPecifying which elements within the `smoothState` element should be ignored.
 This includes both form and anchor elements.

 ```js
 // Default